EliasB137/Quiet-/README.md

 1. **Order seats by “safety.”** ( as explained before ) We compute a seat sensitivity (lower = safer) from:
 - Neighbor density in the contagion radius (weight beta-neigh).
-- Teacher distance attenuation (weight alpha-dist).
+- Teacher distance effect (weight alpha-dist).
 Seats are sorted safest to riskiest.
 Thishelps both the bounds and the search.

 2. **Per-seat admissible LB contributions.**